Conduct and Civility

 Student Conduct and Civility

 The Dean of Students Affairs has designated the Office of Student Life to address all matters of conduct.
-Expectations for Student Conduct, as published by the Connecticut State Colleges and Universities Board of Regents, can also be found in the Housatonic Community College Student Handbook, along with other institutional policies.
+Expectations for Student Conduct, as published by the Connecticut State Colleges and Universities Board of Regents, can also be found in the Gateway Community College Student Handbook, along with other institutional policies.

 The Student Conduct Policy is intended to foster the development of important values, including accountability, responsibility, fairness, respect for self and others, appreciation of personal freedoms, and a recognition of the importance of physical safety in the College community.
 In general, the student conduct program hopes to create an educational response to violations of policy, and provide students with the support to avoid similar situations in the future.